Symbolism, Imagery, Allegory

 These meanings come together in some ironic ways throughout the play.
 The clearest example of this is how Iago uses personal dishonesty (lies and deceit) to convince Othello that his wife is sexually dishonest (cheating on her husband), all while pretending to be looking out for the best interests of his so-called friend.
 Check out how Iago plays the martyr when Othello warns him that he, Iago, better not be lying about Desdemona:

-That livest to make thine honesty a vice!
+That liv'st to make thine honesty a vice!—

 I thank you for this profit; and from hence

-I'll love no friend, sith love breeds such offence.
+I'll love no friend, sith love breeds such offense.

 And loses that it works for.

 I think my wife be honest and think she is not; (3.3.429-439)